Living with adult children

 Children of step-parent families and single parent families are more likely to leave home at an earlier age and not return.

 Note: Some young people who live at home are violent to their parents.
 This violence might be physical, emotional or financial.
 Sometimes this may be drug related.
 Everyone has the right to feel safe.
-For more information about these see the topics Abuse of parents and Young people and drugs.
+For more information about these see the topics Violence towards parents by young people and Young people and illegal drugs.

 - Young adults who decide to move back to live with parents often do so as a result of a crisis, such as loss of job, unexpected expenses, a retreat from pressures of adulthood and its responsibilities, or because of a relationship breakdown, emotional, drug or alcohol related problems.